I’ve always had a fascination for Canada and I’m not really sure why or when it first began.

 Maybe it was the idea of the vastness of a place with beautiful landscapes and the remoteness of many parts of it.
 Maybe it’s how peaceful a nation it seems, with the Canadian hospitality being known all over (and regularly taken the piss out of by the Americans!).
 Whatever it is, the day Britain opted out of the EU, my husband and I made the decision that we wanted to try Canada for ourselves.

-For me, Vancouver was a no-brainer – incredible scenery with mountains on one side and open sea on the other, the most moderate weather Canada can offer (I’m just not brave enough for -40 in the winter!) and I loved reading about the whole arts and creative scene in Vancouver.
+For me, Vancouver was a no-brainer – incredible scenery with mountains on one side and the open sea on the other, the most moderate weather Canada can offer (I’m just not brave enough for -40 in the winter!) and I loved reading about the whole arts and creative scene in Vancouver.
 For Stuart, it was about the ambulance service and he was impressed at what he read about the British Columbian Ambulance Service.

 But who moves to a country without first visiting?